Last updated March 11, 2020

 23. Participate in Focus Groups and Surveys

 You can make extra cash by participating in online and over the phone focus groups and surveys.
-Big brands reach out to third party research companies to do market research for them to obtain consumer feedback on their products.
+Big brands reach out to third-party research companies to do market research for them to obtain consumer feedback on their products.
 They need real feedback and they are willing to pay you for your time!
-Focus Point Global and Survey Junkie are both reputable research companies that I recommend.
+Here are a few reputable survey companies that I recommend:

-Just click “join now” on their websites and get registered, then fill out a profile with your information.
-Next, they will start sending you emails about research studies you might qualify for.
-They are looking for very specific consumers for each study, so you’ll need to apply to each one individually.
-Apply quickly because spots fill up fast!
-You can also browse the websites yourself for available studies.
+Click “join now” on their websites and get registered, then follow the directions they give you to get started.
+They are each a little different in the way they operate and pay out.
 You won’t be selected for every survey, but if you are selected it’s great quick cash!
 Some of the surveys are on-location, so you won’t be able to do those ones from home.

 24. Work for a Network Marketing Company